 - Magnetic resonance imaging (MRI).
 Using radio waves and a strong magnetic field to produce detailed images of the brain, MRIs can rule out other conditions that may cause or complicate cognitive symptoms.
 They can also be used to evaluate whether shrinkage in brain regions associated with Alzheimer’s disease has occurred.

 - Computerized tomography (CT).
 CT scans produce cross-sectional images, or image slices, of the brain.
 CT’s are primarily used to rule out strokes, tumors, and trauma.

 - Positron emission tomography (PET).
 A PET uses a low-level radioactive tracer that has been injected in a vein to take pictures of the overall activity in various regions of the brain.
 This can be used to identify exactly which part(s) of the brain aren’t functioning properly.
 Newer PET techniques are also able to detect brain levels of amyloid plaques and tau tangles, the two specific abnormalities of Alzheimer’s.

 - Cerebrospinal fluid testing.
 In some situation, such as a rapidly progressive dementia or early-onset dementia, cerebrospinal fluid may be tested for biomarkers that indicate the likelihood of Alzheimer’s disease.

 Luckily, today there is a great awareness and understanding of Alzheimer’s, and there are many support programs and services for those dealing with the disease.
-If you are interested in learning about caregiver support services or in-home care for a loved one with Alzheimer’s, Specialty Care Services would be happy to help!
+If you are interested in hiring a caregiver in Silver Spring, MD or the surrounding area, or learning about caregiver support services or in-home care for a loved one with Alzheimer’s, Specialty Care Services would be happy to help!